 Will a Root Canal Procedure Hurt?

 There is a common misconception that root canal procedures are arduous and painful.
-There was some truth to this decades ago, but with advancements in technology and anesthetics, they are now no more uncomfortable than a routine filling.
+There was some truth to this decades ago, but with advancements in technology and anesthetics, they are now no more uncomfortable than a routine filling and is also considered as an alternative to bone grafting, which could be much more painful.
 Today, most patients express that they are pleasantly surprised by the procedure and will often describe it as painless.

 What Happens During The Procedure?